 Via Egnatia: Day 1 – Durres to Golem

-After a quick visit to Tirana to pick up the guide book and GPS tracks for the Via Egnatia, we headed to Durres to get started.
+After a quick visit to Tirana to pick up the guide book (from Albania’s most luxurious hotel) and GPS tracks for the Via Egnatia, we headed to Durres to get started.

 The old Roman Via Egnatia has been around since the second century BC.
 Originally used for the movement of soldiers around the Byzantine Empire, it later became an important trade route between East and West.

 In between concrete high-rises and chaotic streets you can still see glimpses of the city’s ancient past.
 Durres Amphiteatre, the old city walls and the Venetian Tower are the most obvious.